Painting Service in Duxbury, MA

 After you’ve answered each of these questions, you’ll have a grasp on the performance and appearance you’re after.
 From there, you can brush up on the advantages and uses of each paint sheen and determine which one(s) would meet your needs.

 Matte and Flat finishes are known to soak up light, making them ideal for concealing flaws.
 These shine-free formulas are, however, difficult to clean, so they aren’t a practical choice for high-traffic, kid-friendly, or high-touch areas.
-They are best for ceilings, adult bedrooms, offices, and formal dining rooms.

 High-Gloss or high-shine finishes are the easiest to clean and most durable of all.
 These light-reflecting, ultra-shiny, and stain-resistant paints actually harden when they dry, so they serve as a sealant.
-High-gloss paint is most commonly used on cabinetry, doors, and trim work.